 A financial appeal only offers financial relief and does NOT include or imply the removal of any grade or academic determination made by another university official.

-Appeals will not be considered for semesters or terms earlier than three years from the current semester or term.
-For example, during the Fall 2019 semester, the earliest semester or term that can be considered for an appeal would be Fall 2016.
+Appeals will not be considered for semesters or terms earlier than one year from the current semester or term.
+For example, during the Fall 2019 semester, the earliest semester or term that can be considered for an appeal would be Fall 2018.

 Students will be contacted upon final determination.
 Once submitted, the review process may take up to two weeks to be completed.